VincenzoMarcovecchio/portfolio-v2/content/2021-07-30-intall-kali-linux-on-windows-in--minutes-the-easiest-way.md

 ⚙️ sudo service xrdp start

-I don' t really see it as the best for privacy oriented solutions but it might be a fast one.
-And also rember hacking is illegal you are responsible for what you do, so stick to hackthebox and common ctf challenges
+I don' t really see it as the best privacy oriented solution but it might be a fast one.
+And also rember hacking is illegal you are responsible for what you do, so stick to hackthebox and common ctf challenges.
+Bye